sencha/SenchaTestDemo/README.md

 [walkthrough](walkthrough/Workspace/Readme.md) for the story being told by the test runs for this project.

+The **Admin** application in this workspace has a complete Functional test suite as well as examples of Unit tests as well as Integration tests.

+## TestProject
+This is a stand-alone test workspace.
+There is no Sencha framework or even an application in this project.
+This type of project is common for Test Engineers or Test Automation Engineers because the application ("test subject") is most likely hosted on a QA server.

 ## AdminDashboard
 This is a single-application project using the Ext JS 6.0.1 application template.
 It needs a copy of Ext JS 6.0.1 extracted into its `"ext"` directory before it can